Faris-0/TTDownloader/README.md

 ### How to Use

-Press Back to enter another URL.
+Tap the three dots to download and Press Back to enter another URL

 ### Contact Info